makai281/nmtpy/examples/wmt16-mmt-task1/README.md

 ### Train a Monomodal NMT

 Run `nmt-train -c wmt16-task1-monomodal.conf` to train a monomodal NMT on this corpus.
-This small-sized monomodal NMT achieves state-of-the-art performance on this corpus.
+This small-sized monomodal NMT obtains state-of-the-art METEOR score on this corpus.
 When the training is over, you can translate the test set using the following command:

 ```